Watch: Chaos at UK supermarkets as shoppers jostle to buy sports drink promoted by YouTubers

 The beverage first went on sale in Asda stores in October, when customers were restricted to three bottles each.

-A spokesperson of Aldi said, “We’re sorry that some customers were unable to get their hands on this product.
-However, demand has been extremely high … we limited purchases to one of each variant per customer so that as many customers as possible had a chance to buy it”, reports Guardian.
+Guardian reported a spokesperson of Aldi saying, “We’re sorry that some customers were unable to get their hands on this product.
+However, demand has been extremely high … we limited purchases to one of each variant per customer so that as many customers as possible had a chance to buy it.”

 (With inputs from agencies)